 What to Bring and What to Wear

-Comfortable Athletic Wear, Tennis Shoes, and your Tennis Equipment are required for tryouts.
+Comfortable Athletic Wear, Tennis Shoes, and your Tennis Racket are required for tryouts.
 You should bring your own bottled water or reusable water bottle for tryouts.

 The coaching staff will be looking for coachable athletes who have a great work ethic and want to learn to be better players and teammates.
 Prospective student athletes will be tested and evaluated for their overall athletic ability and level of tennis skill.
 Coaches will apply the following skill (in this order):